davodey/jQuery-Social-Share-and-Total-Plugin/README.md

 # jQuery Share and Total Plugin
-a social sharing plugin that has a very light footprint, displays total counts and individual share counts for your posts, or any other link you want to see numbers for.
+Social sharing plugin that has a very light footprint, displays total counts and individual share counts for your posts, or any other link you want to see numbers for.

 #Supported social sites:
 1. Facebook